 and Lofty the Crane, who are eager to work on any job, anywhere.
 Other machines include Trix the Forklift Truck, Skip the

 Skip Lorry and Travis the Tractor.
 Originally, when the show was being pitched, there were talks of not having the machines

 talking at all—but after trying to rewrite the episodes to meet that agreement, that idea was scrapped.

 Bob’s third incarnation – ‘Bob The Builder: Ready, Steady, Build!’ will be a move to full CGI animation, much in the same breath

 as fellow HIT properties, Thomas and Friends and Fireman Sam.However, like the previous second ‘spin-off’,

 ‘Project Build It’ set

-in Sunflower Valley, Bob and his team will move to the new setting of Harbour Town instead.
+in Sunflower Valley, Bob and his team moved to the new setting of Harbour Town instead.
 The franchise went quiet after its